Sallisaw, Oklahoma: History

-French explorers and traders had travelled through this part of North America in the seventeenth century, and were the people who attached the name Sallisaw to several geographic features.
+French explorers and traders named this part of North America in the seventeenth century.

-In the 1840s and 1850s, Sallisaw had been the name of one of the 22 Arkansas River steamboat landings between Fort Smith and Fort Gibson.
+In the 1840s and 1850s, Sallisaw was the name of one of the 22 Arkansas River steamboat landings between Fort Smith and Fort Gibson.
 Modern Sallisaw's beginning as a permanent community began in 1887–1888, when Argyle Quesenbury, a white man, and Will Watie Wheeler, a collateral relative of noted Cherokee leader Stand Watie, laid out lots for a town.
 Several post offices had existed in the area nearby, even before there was a named community.
 The site of present-day Sallisaw fell within the boundaries of the Cherokee Nation after the tribe was forced to emigrate from its former home in the Southeastern U.S. It had a post office called Childer's Station from 1873 to 1888, when the name was changed to Sallisaw.
 Another community fifteen miles north bore the name Sallisaw for a period until 1888, when the name of the post office there was changed to Mays, but it closed in 1896.

 Will Watie Wheeler established several businesses in the town during the 1880s and 1890s.
 These included a cotton gin, saw mill, grist mill and lumberyard.
 In 1896, he opened the Coffin Shop, which later became the Wheeler Funeral Home.
 The latter was still doing business in Sallisaw in the twenty-first century.

 The Kansas & Arkansas Valley Railway (later the Missouri Pacific Railroad) built an east–west line from Van Buren, Arkansas to Sallisaw in 1888–1890.
 The Kansas City, Pittsburgh & Gulf Railroad (later named the Kansas City Southern Railroad) built a north–south line through Sallisaw in 1895–96, where the two intersected.

 Other early businesses included the Economy Store and McDonald Mercantile Company, operated by William Henry McDonald, who also owned a bank; Matthews Brothers, a grocery, was opened in 1898 by Henry and Arch Matthews; W. D. Mayo and E. M. Pointer founded Mayo and Company, a mercantile and farm implement business.
 Mr. and Mrs. C. F. Ivey established a long-standing drug store (she also owned hotels).
 By 1900, Sallisaw recorded a population of 965, which increased to 2,255 in 1920.
 During this time, the community's economy rose and fell with the price of cotton.

 After 1920, lumber and its byproducts began playing a major role in the town's economy, along with coal and petroleum products (including natural gas).
 The local newspaper, Sequoyah County Times, began publication in 1932.
 It was founded by Wheeler and Florence Mayo.
 Wheeler was the son of an earlier Sallisaw businessman.
 As of 2019, the paper was still owned by the Mayo family.